A 17 Page Dense Essay

 Agenda 21 was set up to be executed at local, national, and global levels.
 By going through the UN, the people behind the agenda are doing an end run around national governments and working directly with local governments and multilateral organizations.
 It is a calculated attempt to end sovereignty of both soul and country, by a central un-elected authority controlling everything, and reshaping consumption patterns as to what we buy, eat, use, and how and where we are to live.
 They use the control of Marxist/totalitarian concepts, but without the revolution part, thus it has been instead spoon-fed to us for over fifty years.

 Those behind such a project are the same geopolitical plutocratic elite who are controlling much of the narrative today.
 For the sake of a number of variations, we’ll call such plutocratic elite and their corporations, globalists.
-And if we are being honest here, after seeing and listening to Mark Zuckerberg, do you actually believe he is running one of the largest companies in the world?
+And if we are being honest here, after seeing and listening to Mark Zuckerberg, should we actually believe he is running one of the largest companies in the world?
 At the top are families who do not align themselves with any country or government.
 They do not care for the humanity they are trying to reform, nor the environment, with generational paedophilia running deep in their veins.
 Such globalists hold massive control over just about everything, with their central banks literally running much of the world.
 Families such as the Payseur, Nobel, Astor, DuPont, Reynolds, Rockefeller, and Rothschild, control the banks and corporations at the top, who then control governments by giving politicians absurd amounts of money towards their campaigns, and purchasing their bias and leniency through a process we call gerrymandering and lobbying.
 It continues for generations as the corporations offer lots of possible lucrative job and business opportunities for not only politicians after they leave office, but their spouses, even their grown kids.

 They all live within bubbles, where they and their family only hang out with others in the same bubble.
 Most all, feel above the rest of us regular folk, and don’t trust us to make our own decisions, because they fabricated who we are and know us very well, so feel they must decide for us.
 And though they are evil in their intentions, like many terrorists they are not madmen.
 They are very well organized, extremely dedicated, disciplined, and usually “retaliation proof”.